GLaDOS-Michigan/linear-dist/messageInvariantPrototypes/paxos/withoutMonotonic/readme.md

-Updating on 7 May 2023 to remove atomic receive-and-send in stame step
+Updating on 7 May 2023 to remove atomic receive-and-send in same step